joshuanianji/TerminalIMDB/README.md

 This command starts the client and server in development mode.

+The `mongo_db` directory is used to store the database that mongodb uses, if you want to use it to inspect the data.

 - Check the client at [http://localhost:3000](http://localhost:3000).
 - Check the server at [http://localhost:3001](http://localhost:3001).